How to screenshot on Surface Pro

 To take an active window screenshot on Surface Pro 1 and Surface Pro 2 with a Touch or Type Cover:

-1. Press the Fn + Alt + Windows + Space key to take a screenshot of the active window.
+1. Press the Fn + Alt + Windows + Space key to capture an active window screenshot.

 2. Paste to your preferred programs like Paint or Word.